magento/merchdocs/src/cms/page-builder-tutorial3-catalog-content.md

 ![]({% link images/images-ee/page-builder-add-content-products-list.png %}){: .zoom}
 _Product list_

 This tutorial assumes that you have completed [Tutorial 1: Simple Page]({% link cms/page-builder-tutorial1-simple-page.md %}) and [Tutorial 2: Blocks]({% link cms/page-builder-tutorial2-blocks.md %}), including the prerequisites and downloaded sample files.
 Follow parts 1, 2, and 3 of this tutorial in order.

+{:.bs-callout-info}
+This tutorial is updated to reflect recent changes to the Page Builder workspace in Magento 2.4.1.
+If you are using an earlier Magento Commerce release, use the Page Builder tutorials included in the [Magento 2.3 User Guide](https://docs.magento.com/user-guide/v2.3/cms/page-builder-learn.html).

 ## Part 1: Add a product list